 Join Our Mailing List

 Stay up to date with project developments, new labs, and ways you can get involved with the ARISE project.
-Virtual workshops will be hosted on the first Monday of every month from 11am to 12pm PST, beginning on June 2.
+Virtual workshops will be hosted on the first Monday of every month, from 11am to 12pm PST, beginning in June.
 These monthly sessions are an opportunity for instructors to stay up to date on new lab releases, share how they’re using the ARISE curriculum in their classrooms, and connect with a growing community of educators.

 In May 2024, we hosted 8 community college instructors from around the country for in-person workshop at Hat Creek Radio Observatory, home to the Allen Telescope Array (ATA).
 Participants had the unique opportunity to learn about the ARISE curriculum, tour the observatory, and run live observations using the ATA.
 Instructors also gave talks on how they envision ARISE fitting into their courses, what they'd like to see from the program, and how we can approach curriculum development to best meet their teaching needs.
 The hands-on experience provided valuable insights into how to incorporate real-world radio astronomy into community college courses.